c2mInc/WobbingButton/README.md

 `pod try 'WobbingButton'`

-This will open up an example project which you'll have a quick insight about he library.
+This will open up an example project which you'll have a quick insight about the library.

 ## Installation